 - 3 Strings

 If you decide to play with the Dual mode, you won’t have to worry about your notes snipping off prematurely all thanks to the 128-note polyphony count feature.

 For sound projection, this digital piano houses 2 x 12 cm in-built speakers with 2 x 11W amplifiers.
 The dynamics of the FP-30’s sound are very impressive, much like the sound abilities present on high-end pianos.

 Connectivity comes down to two headphone jacks, one measuring 1/4″ as the other one measures 1/8″ respectively.
 The piano also comprises of a USB to Host port, USB to Device, and two pedal jacks.
 Additionally, you can connect the FP-30 wirelessly to your PC or tablet as it has Bluetooth MIDI connectivity.

 The Roland FP-30 digital piano is an all-round capable and versatile musical instrument.
 Its portable design makes it suitable for home practice sessions, on-stage performances, and also music production in studios.

-Pianos available at a sub-$1000 price range have some of the best features to admire.
+The best digital piano under 1000 dollars include some of the best features to admire.
 They are built with precision and targeted to mostly intermediate level skilled piano players.

 So, purchasing the best piano digital within this price range is a pretty reasonable investment.
 Of course, you first need to know what kind of instrument you want and its purpose with you.